 To create "desired & intended" effects - and to prevent undesired effects of any sort - requires some entity that coordinates all activities related to the information environment.
 For NATO operations, Info Ops takes on this role.
-PsyOps and Mil Pa, combined under the new name of communication capabilities85, are the two capabilities which always need to be planned and integrated by Info Ops.
-Since any action or capability can lead to effects in the information environment several other specific capabilities are also more frequently planned, integrated, and assessed by Info Ops.
-This includes CIMIC, electronic warfare (EW)86, cyberspace operations87, operations security88, deception89, emerging and disruptive
+PsyOps and Mil Pa, combined under the new name of communication capabilities 84, are the two capabilities which always need to be planned and integrated by Info Ops.
+Since any action or capability can lead to effects in the information environment several other specific capabilities are also more frequently planned, integrated, and assessed by Info Ops.This includes CIMIC, electronic warfare (EW) 85, cyberspace operations 86, operations security 87, deception 88, emerging and disruptive technologies 89, and physical destruction.
+90 The capability "physical destruction" should be

-84 R. J. Knighton, 'The Psychology of Risk and Its Role in Military Decision Making', Defence Studies 4, no. 3 (2004): 309-34.
+83 R. J. Knighton, 'The Psychology of Risk and Its Role in Military Decision Making', Defence Studies 4, no. 3 (2004): 309-34.

-86 Electronic warfare: "Military action that exploits electromagnetic energy to provide situational awareness and create offensive and defensive effects."
+85 Electronic warfare: "Military action that exploits electromagnetic energy to provide situational awareness and create offensive and defensive effects."
 (NATO, 'AAP-6', p.
 47).

-87 Cyberspace operation: "Actions in or through cyberspace intended to preserve own and friendly freedom of action in cyberspace and/or to create effects to achieve military objectives."
+86 Cyberspace operation: "Actions in or through cyberspace intended to preserve own and friendly freedom of action in cyberspace and/or to create effects to achieve military objectives."
 (NATO, 'AAP-6', p.
 37).

-88 Operations security: "All measures taken to give a military operation or exercise appropriate security, using passive or active means, to deny an adversary knowledge of the essential elements of friendly information or indicators thereof."
+87 Operations security: "All measures taken to give a military operation or exercise appropriate security, using passive or active means, to deny an adversary knowledge of the essential elements of friendly information or indicators thereof."
 (NATO, 'AAP-6', p.
 96).

-89 Deception: "Deliberate measures to mislead targeted decision-makers into behaving in a manner advantageous to the commander's intent."
+88 Deception: "Deliberate measures to mislead targeted decision-makers into behaving in a manner advantageous to the commander's intent."
 (NATO, 'AAP-6', p.
 39).